VLANeXt: Recipes for Building Strong VLA Models: Revisiting Robot Learning and VLA Models

 \section{Revisiting Robot Learning and VLA Models}

-Robot learning aims to apply machine learning techniques to robotic control, empowering robots to interact with the physical world and acquire diverse skills \cite{2020_robot-learning}.
+Robot learning aims to apply machine learning techniques to robotic control, empowering robots to interact with the physical world and acquire diverse skills~\cite{2020_robot-learning}.
 In the context of robot learning, tasks are generally categorized into locomotion and manipulation based on the active components being controlled.
-Locomotion is designed to maintain the stability and balance of the robot base, enabling mobility for legged systems such as quadrupeds or humanoids \cite{2018_deepmimic, 2021_rma, 2020_challenging-terrain, 2023_walk-these-ways, 2024_not-only-rewards, 2025_locoformer}.
+Locomotion is designed to maintain the stability and balance of the robot base, enabling mobility for legged systems such as quadrupeds or humanoids~\cite{2018_deepmimic, 2021_rma, 2020_challenging-terrain, 2023_walk-these-ways, 2024_not-only-rewards, 2025_locoformer}.
 Since these tasks typically possess explicit objectives, they frequently use Reinforcement Learning (RL).
-In contrast, robotic manipulation focuses on controlling the robotic arm to execute a diverse array of interactive tasks \cite{2023_rt1, 2025_diffusion-policy, 2024_hpt, 2024_RDT-1B, 2024_octo}.
-Due to the high diversity of task goals and interacting objects, it is often challenging to formulate explicit reward functions.
-Consequently, Imitation Learning (IL) is commonly adopted in this domain, allowing robots to learn complex manipulation skills directly from expert demonstrations.
-In this paper, we mainly focus on the domain of robotic manipulation via imitation learning, which also have the potential to generalize towards whole-body control, unifying the capabilities of arms, grippers, and legs.
-Robotic manipulation methods can be divided into standard action policies \cite{, 2022_zero-shot-planners, 2023_peract, 2023_RPT, 2023_voxposer, 2024_3d-diffusion-policy, 2024_manigaussian, 2025_rekep, 2025_adapt-your-body, 2025_state-free-policy} and video action policies \cite{2022_diffusers, 2023_daydreamer, 2024_GR1, 2023_UniPi, 2024_gr2, 2024_Seer, 2025_UVAM}.
+In contrast, robotic manipulation focuses on controlling the robotic arm or whole body to execute a diverse array of interactive tasks.
+Previously, manipulation was usually focused on specific tasks, such as gripper grasping~\cite{2020_graspnet, 2021_graspness, 2024_economicgrasp, 2024_r2sgrasp, 2025_task-oriented}, dexterous hand grasping~\cite{2023_contactgen, 2023_contact2grasp, 2023_scenediffuser, 2024_DGTR, 2024_Grasp-as-you-say, 2025_afforddexgrasp}, dynamic grasping~\cite{2023_target-reference, 2024_motiongrasp}, and non-prehensive manipulation~\cite{1999_non-prehensive-progress, 2012_contact-invariant, 2025_dywa}.
+These tasks can typically be formulated with well-defined task priors, making them relatively easier to learn and generalize.
+More recently, general-purpose manipulation has gradually become a central research direction~\cite{2023_rt1, 2025_diffusion-policy, 2024_hpt, 2024_RDT-1B, 2024_octo}.
+However, due to the diversity of task goals and manipulated objects, it is often difficult to design explicit reward functions or leverage well-defined task priors for such settings.
+As a result, imitation learning (IL) has been widely adopted, enabling robots to acquire complex manipulation skills directly from expert demonstrations.
+In this paper, we primarily focus on general-purpose robotic manipulation through imitation learning.
+Robotic manipulation methods can be divided into standard action policies~\cite{2022_zero-shot-planners, 2023_peract, 2023_RPT, 2023_voxposer, 2024_3d-diffusion-policy, 2024_manigaussian, 2025_rekep, 2025_DIF, 2025_imanip, 2025_adapt-your-body, 2025_HA-Align, 2025_state-free-policy} and video action policies~\cite{2022_diffusers, 2023_daydreamer, 2024_GR1, 2023_UniPi, 2024_gr2, 2024_Seer, 2025_UVAM}.
 The former framework naively inputs instructions and visuals, outputting the actions to complete the tasks, while the latter pipeline predicts future videos together with action generation, with the claim that these world modeling abilities can help understand the task better and generate the actions more accurately.